-The daughter of a rocket engineer father who was also an accomplished painter, and a musician mother, Rachel’s creativity ignited in her father’s studio and at her mother’s piano.
-At age ten she penned a mystery novel, then a play at age eleven, and at thirteen began to write poetry.
+Rachel Dacus is a poet and writer based in the San Francisco Bay Area.
+The author of three books and a spoken word CD, she has written poetry and prose that has appeared widely in magazines and anthologies, in print and online.
+She’s the daughter of a rocket engineer father who was also an accomplished painter, and a musician mother, Rachel’s creativity ignited in her father’s studio and at her mother’s piano.
 Joining the Poetry Club at the University of California at Berkeley, Rachel met Bay Area poets and began to write and publish poetry.

 Her first book, Earth Lessons, (now on Kindle) appeared in 1998 (Bellowing Ark Press).
 In 2005, she published a second collection, Femme au Chapeau, to acclaim from poets, public, and reviewers.
 Poet and professor Terri Brown-Davidson called it “thrilling, one-of-a-kind poetry” and, praising its “rich layerings of sonicism” and “glittering poetic surface,” called it high art.

 Her newest book contains poetry, prose, and drama.
 Gods of Water and Air is a passionate exploration of personal transformation, delving into everything from reincarnation to growing up with an artist and rocket scientist father, to living in an immigrant community on the Pacific Ocean.
 One reviewer called the book “as deliciously diverse as it is spellbinding.”